Lindt8/PHITS-Tools/README.md

 ## **Automatic processing at PHITS runtime**

-PHITS Tools can be used to automatically process the output of every PHITS run executed with the "phits.bat" and "phits.sh" scripts found in the "phits/bin/" directory of your PHITS distribution.
+PHITS Tools can be used to automatically process the output of every PHITS run executed with the "phits.bat" and "phits.sh" scripts found in the "phits/bin/" directory of your PHITS installation.
 To do this, first you must identify the location of your "PHITS_tools.py" file.
 If using the file directly downloaded from GitHub, this should be in a location of your choosing.
 If you installed PHITS Tools via `pip install PHITS-Tools`, you can find its location with `pip show PHITS-Tools -f`.
 Once you have identified the location of PHITS_tools.py, for example "/path/locating/PHITS_Tools/PHITS_tools.py", you can